Vonage/vivid/docs/contribution.md

 #### All good, let's deliver

-When you happy with what you've done, push your branch to and open a PR back to the `develop` branch.
+When you happy with what you've done, push your branch to and open a PR back to our main branch.
+Please provide a short adn informative message of what has been done and for what need.
+We are welcoming any labels if appropriate.
-You may specify a reviewer if relevant.
+You may also pick some reviewer for our core team.

+---

-## CI/CD and workflow
+### CI/CD and workflow

 Automation is a heart of any vibrant and quickly evolving project, especially when it's a community oriented one.
 [Here](./dev-ops-process.md) you can see a more technical and detailed description of the full 'requirement-to-production' flow from an automation perspective.

 ---

+### Useful CLI commands

+* `yarn compile` - builds a whole project
+* `yarn start` - builds and runs a local Storybook
+* `yarn lint` - will run a static code analysis and notify if any issues found
+* `yarn test:dev` - builds and runs tests in a watch mode (headful Chromium)
+* `yarn test:chrome` / `yarn test:firefox` / `yarn test:safari` - runs tests on the specified platform
+	* Safari will be running in headful mode, the rest will run headless
+	* no build performed for these ones, if you need - please do `yarn compile` beforehand

+---

-## Useful scripts
+### Useful links

-- `build` builds demo app for production
+It might also be helpful to read the following docs as well:
+* [Architectural approach](./architecture.md) should give you an intro into the main design principals and decisions implemented in Vivid
+* [Dev/Ops process](./dev-ops-process.md) should give you a more technical and detailed overview of all automated and manual steps in the 'contributing new feature cycle', which apply equally to a contributors within Vivid as well as to guests